mohilnagpal/Predicting-Amazon-Customer-Sentiments-and-Model-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/49190511/117346439-5bfc8c00-aec5-11eb-8e44-5300ff6f76cf.png)

-Logistic Regression Model with CountVectorizer model has the highest accuracy of 93.61%
+Logistic Regression Model with CountVectorizer model has the highest accuracy of 93.61% as shown on the chart.